re-mint/uofthacks2016/README.md

 ## Description

 A potentially life-saving mobile app to request for nearby help in a crisis situation.
-Uses GPS, push notification service, and an external database to connect users with one another.
+Uses GPS, push notification service and an external database (via Parse) to connect users with one another.

 ## Screenshots